roxgib/anki-contanki/README.md

     - Customize Keyboard Shortcuts - a small number of actions rely on simulating a key press, and won't work if you've changed that shortcut.
 Instead you can create a custom action in the controller options using your assigned shortcut

 ## Development log

+### Beta 16
+ It's been a while!
+Finally had time to pull it together and get an update out.
+Unfortunatly while a lot of issues are easy to fix, getting an update out involves a lot of testing to make sure new bugs haven't be introduced, and I keep starting without finishing.
+ - Support for 8BitDo Ultimate
+ - Tentative support for Steam Deck
+ - Option to invert axes
+ - Added option to export and import profiles
+ - Cursor now controllable accross multiple screens
+ - Various bug and crash fixes

+Due to changes in Anki's toolkit, only version 2.1.66 and beyond are supported.
+Older versions of the add-on can be found on GitHub for older versions of Anki back to 2.1.45.

 ### Beta 15